-Total principal payments made during the year ended December 31, 2021, were approximately \$5,383,000.
+Total principal payments made during the years ended December 31, 2022 and 2021 were approximately \$7,672,000 and \$5,383,000, respectively.

 Note 8: Defined Benefit Plan

 Plan Description

 KPP contributes to KPERS, a cost-sharing multi-employer defined benefit pension plan administered by the Kansas Public Employees Retirement System.
 KPERS provides retirement, disability, and death benefits to plan members and beneficiaries.
 Membership is mandatory for all employees in covered positions, which is defined as one that is covered by Social Security, not seasonal or temporary, and requires at least 1,000 hours of work per year.
 Eligible employees become members effective with their employment date.
 KPP participates in the local group, one of four groups for which separate actuarial valuations are performed and collective pension amounts are determined, with separate employer allocation percentages determined for each group.